-Let MerkleDepth be MerkleDepth Sprout note commitment tree, or MerkleDepth for the Sapling note commitment tree, or MerkleDepth for the Orchard note commitment tree.
+Let MerkleDepth be MerkleDepth Sprout note commitment tree, or MerkleDepth Sapling note commitment tree, or MerkleDepth for the Sapling note commitment tree, or MerkleDepth for the Orchard note commitment tree.
 These constants are defined in § 5.3 'Constants' on p.
 70.